Tencent/mars/README.md

 python build_apple.py
 ```

-Add mars.framework as a dependency of your project.
+1. Add mars.framework as a dependency of your project.
+2. Rename files with .rewriteme extension to .cc extension.
+3. Add header files and source files into your project.

 #### <a name="Xlog">Xlog Init</a>